 "Lifting up holy hands" Verse 8.
 The phrase "lifting up holy hands" is an seen as a act of public worship.
 It does not mean waving one's hands in the air in a worship service, but has a far different and greater meaning.
 The context of the statement explains this.
 Worship is coming before the Lord and presenting to him honor.
 It is like a person coming into the king's presence and bringing a gift.
 Standing before the king the subject would take the gift in his hand and lift it up so that the king and those present could see it.
 This is the picture here.

 What a contrast is presented between how the Pentecostals and Charismatics interpret this verse and what Paul states.
-In their churches they sing songs and wave their hands in the air an emotional stirred up service they refer to as a "praise" service.
+In their churches, they sing songs and wave their hands in the air an emotional stirred up service they refer to as a "praise" service.
 "Lifting up holy hands" certainly does not mean worshipers are to wave their hands in the air.
-This false interpretation and practice completely misses the important truth of the passage and erroneously portrays the idea that God is impressed with people waving their arms in the air and singing two or three line choruses.
-What honors God is, as this verse states, is a living a holy life, living by faith from a pure heart, and which is true worship from a godly child of God.
+This false interpretation and practice completely miss the important truth of the passage and erroneously portray the idea that God is impressed with people waving their arms in the air and singing two or three-line choruses.
+What honors God is, as this verse states, is a living a holy life by faith from a pure heart, and which is true worship from a godly child of God.
 "Holy hands" are hands that are being used to serve the Lord.

 GENERAL APPEARANCE.
-The phrase "In like manner" connects what is about to be said with that which preceded it and directs the focus of this discourse towards the conduct of Christian women.
+The phrase "In like manner" like manner" connects what is about to be said with that which preceded it and directs the focus of this discourse towards the conduct of Christian women.
 Paul turns our attention to what "lifting up holy hands" means in reference to women in the church.
-Verse 8 addresses the whole of all believers in living for the Lord, and this brought up the need to address the conduct of Christian women which apparently was a problem in the Ephesus church.
+Verse 8 addresses the whole of all believers in living for the Lord, and this brought up the need to address the conduct of Christian women who apparently were a problem in the Ephesus church.

 The word "adorn" means "to arrange or put in order."
 He is giving standards for dress in services, meetings and public life.
-"Modest" means being well ordered, or well arranged and decent.
+"Modest" means being correctly ordered, or well arranged and decent.
 It does not mean to appear plain, but decent.
-The word "apparel", refers not only a woman's clothing but also her demeanor or attitude.
+The word "apparel," refers not only a woman's clothing but also her demeanor or attitude.
 It refers to inward as well as outward adorning.
 The outside and the inside should reflect a correct attitude in the heart and her heart's attitude that is made visible in her clothing and outside adornment.
 Her clothing should reflect a heart focused on a love and honoring of God.
-A godly woman then would not by her conduct nor her dress bring into question her devotion and faith in the Lord.
+A godly woman then would not by her conduct, nor her dress brought into question her devotion and faith in the Lord.